chihab216/-Galactic-object-classification/README.md

 ### The article related to this project is in folder :" Final-Report-V1.docx.pdf3

-## The code of the data extraction of the dataset and the data analysis is on
+### The code of the data extraction of the dataset and the data analysis is on : "DataExtraction"

-## The code for the data reduction and the test of different classification algorithm is on
+### The code for the data reduction and the test of different classification algorithm is on : "BestModel"